 At the Institute for Local Self-Reliance, we are constantly working (along with our strong allies) on breaking the chains of monopoly power in all sectors of our economy.
 From challenging incumbent cable monopolies in order to promote better Internet connectivity to pointing out how Amazon pushes local retailers out of the market, our researchers develop positive policy prescriptions to improve our local economies.

-That’s why we’ve developed our latest podcast series detailing the work our staff is doing in an easily digestable interview format.
+That’s why we’ve developed our latest podcast series detailing the work our staff is doing in an easily digestible interview format.
 You’ll get a first glimpse at some of our newest original research and a unique perspective on today’s most pressing topics.
-Podcasts are published every other Thursday at Noon, eastern time.
+Podcasts are published every other Thursday at Noon, eastern time, BUT be on the look out on “off-week” Thursday for Building Local Power episodes with special guests from ILSR allies and partners.

 We at ILSR are Building Local Power.